 High biodiversity in flora (1,800 reported species) and fauna and many threatened endemic species such as bats, spiders, and insect species living in natural caves have been reported.

-More than 38,000 people (2001) live in the buffer zone and the transition area, working in tourism, forestry, cattle raising and in agro-ecosystems with coffee, fruits and ornamental flowers.
-Around 96,360 national and 275,366 foreign tourists annually visit this area.
-With 13 tourist accommodation centers, one museum and 3 campgrounds in the reserve, almost 90% of the population benefits from this activity.
+More than 38,000 people (2001) live in the buffer zone and the transition area, working in tourism, forestry, cattle raising, and agroecosystems with coffee, fruits, and ornamental flowers.

-The area is a large park region located about 60 km (37 mi) away from the city of Santiago de Cuba.
+The general area is a large park region located about 60 km (37 mi) away from Santiago de Cuba.
 The park contains a variety of attractions in addition to wildlife refuges and coffee plantations.
-The park has a total surface are of approximately 848 sq km or 327 sq mi.
+The park has a total surface area of approximately 848 sq km or 327 sq mi.